 AKDN / Christopher Wilton-Steer

 In order to revive the culture of reading in the country, we have supported the establishment of 85 parental resource centres (PRCs).
-These have been visited by more than 34,260 users since 2007.
-To ensure that parents and caregivers have the skills and techniques for reading with their children, AKF has trained more than 320 community facilitators, including librarians and schoolteachers, who then mentored over 14,200 caregivers and parents.
+These have been visited by more than 34,000 users since 2007.
+To ensure that parents and caregivers have the skills and techniques for reading with their children, we have trained more than 320 community facilitators, including librarians and schoolteachers, who then mentored over 14,200 caregivers and parents.
 An impact evaluation shows that children from communities supported by AKF’s interventions had higher reading outcomes in Grade 1 and sustained benefits through to the end of Grade 4 compared to those who did not have access to such an opportunity.

-To ensure access to reading materials in the PRCs and other libraries, we have developed contextually relevant and age-appropriate books in local languages.
+We have developed contextually relevant and age-appropriate books in local languages.
 So far, 55 Kyrgyz language storybooks for young children have been developed by local authors and illustrators, 11 of which have been published in three languages (Kyrgyz-Russian, Kyrgyz-Uzbek and Kyrgyz-English).
 This work has been complemented by supporting the capacity of the National Writers Unions of Kyrgyzstan to develop quality material for children on topics such as diversity, tolerance and friendship.

 We also use television, by far the most far-reaching medium in the country, to promote reading.
 We have broadcast 100 episodes of the animated television show “Adventures in the World of Books”, 115 episodes of the children’s programme “Reading Together” and 500 episodes of the animated television show “Keremet Koch” (Magic Journey).
 The shows were aired on the national television channel, Kyrgyz Public Television and Radio Corporation (KTRK), reaching one million viewers each week.